 I. Litigation for Cruise Line Cases

 The cruise ship industry brings in an estimated $37.85 billion annually with an estimated 12.201 million passengers traveling on pleasure cruises departing from North American ports yearly.
-While these numbers continue to grow at an annual rate of 7.4 percent, the safety aboard these ships have not increased with the growth of the industry.
+While these numbers continue to grow at an annual rate of 7.4 percent, the safety aboard these ships has not increased with the growth of the industry.
 As such, claims of injuries, physical and sexual assaults by crew members, and violent illnesses from contaminated foods and poor stateroom conditions have become commonplace; resulting in an ever-increasing need for advocacy and protection among cruise ship passengers.

-It is important to keep in mind that cruise liners cannot simply be classified as common carriers in the common sense because they are giant floating cities.
+It is important to keep in mind that cruise liners cannot simply be classified as common carriers in a common sense because they are giant floating cities.
 Unlike most cities though, cruise liners lack the fundamental infrastructure, like safety procedures and protocols, necessary to protect passengers from harm.
 Additionally, travelers are put in a precarious situation with obsolete laws and contractual language limiting the rights and remedies afforded to them.

 All that being said, the ability to recover from any type of negligence involving cruise ships is not impervious.
-Over the past several decades several American courts, have handed down several landmark decisions regarding cruise liners and holding said cruise liners accountable for the negligence that occurs to their passengers.
+Over the past several decades several American courts, have handed down several landmark decisions regarding cruise liners and held said cruise liners accountable for the negligence that occurs to their passengers.